disanv03/notebook/quotes.md

 > "Wisdom is the echo of experience"

-"A simple recipe for finding opportunities:
+A simple recipe for finding opportunities:

     - Be pleasant